KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-Fortnite by retroflex](https://github.com/retroflex/MMM-Fortnite)

-1. - I - No image found.
+1. Issue: No image found.
 2. Typo: Found 'Magic Mirror' in file `MMM-Fortnite.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Typo: Found 'MagicMirror2' in file `package.json`: Replace it with `MagicMirror²`.

 ## [MMM-FortniteStats by yourdawi](https://github.com/yourdawi/MMM-FortniteStats)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Recommendation: Found 'XMLHttpRequest' in file `MMM-FortniteStats.js`: Replace it with built-in fetch.
 3. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.

 ## [MMM-Fortune by mykle1](https://github.com/mykle1/MMM-Fortune)

-1. - W - package.json issue: Normalized value of bugs field is an empty object.
+1. `package.json` issue: Normalized value of bugs field is an empty object.
 Deleted.
 2. Typo: Found 'Magic Mirror' in file `MMM-Fortune.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-FrameLight by RaspiManu](https://github.com/RaspiManu/MMM-FrameLight)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-FrameLight.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `color_picker.js`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.